Githaiga22/sortable/README.md

 2. Open the index.html file in any modern web browser.

 3. No external dependencies are needed—everything is written in vanilla HTML, CSS, and JavaScript.

+## Usage
+### Running the App

+- Open the Application: Navigate to the location of the index.html file and open it in your browser.
+- View Superhero Data: Upon loading, the data will be fetched and displayed.
+- Search: Use the search bar to find specific superheroes by name.
+- Sort: Click on any table header to sort the data by that column.
+- Pagination: Use the page size dropdown to select how many heroes are displayed per page.
+Navigate between pages using the pagination buttons.
+- Detail View: Click on a hero's icon to open a detailed view modal with a larger image.